In this post I cover part 3 of a series about maintaining your larger databases better if you use SQL Server. It covers personally recommended DMV’s.

 In addition, another thing you might want to test is rebuilding the larger indexes using page compression.
 Which can reduce the size of them even further.

 In fact, some recommend this as good practice for databases in the cloud as it can improve IOPS.

-As you can probably guess this DMV is an alternative of the above one for Column Store indexes.
+As you can probably guess, the sys.dm_db_column_store_row_group_physical_stats DMV is an alternative version of the above DMV.
+It is specifically for Columnstore indexes.
 Microsoft have their own guidelines for dealing with Columnstore fragmentation, which you can view in detail here.

-On the topic of columnstore indexes, this DMV can be useful for identifying indexes that can be converted to columnstore indexes.
-Now, in general tables that are used for Datawarehouse loads are good candidates for this.
+On the topic of Columnstore indexes, the sys.dm_db_index_usage_stats DMV can be useful for identifying rowstore indexes that can be converted to Columnstore indexes.
+Generally speaking, tables that are used for Datawarehouse loads are good candidates for this.
 However, sometimes you want some certainty.

 For instance, you can run the below SQL after the instance has been running for a reasonable amount of time (say a few weeks, including over a month end).

 SELECT * FROM SYS.DM_DB_INDEX_USAGE_STATS WHERE DATABASE_ID=DB_ID() AND OBJECT_ID = OBJECT_ID('TABLENAME');